timescale/performance/articles/skipscan/README.md

 ## Benchmark results

-k6 will output general statistics that unfortunately combine the ingest and query stats (although you can look at the interations per second).
+k6 will output general statistics that unfortunately combine the ingest and query stats (although you can look at the interations per second per scenario to see performance degrade).
 You can see a summary of our findings in the blog above, or you can run k6 with the `-o timescaledb:postgres://your_postgres_url` to send raw data to a TimescaleDB instance.

 If you'd perfer to just see the data from our run presented on a dashboard you can checkout our [interactive PopSQL dashboard.](https://popsql.com/dashboards/m0gFmBpI/timescaleperformance-skipscan?access_token=5f93d6bfebd67b483dfb0305b89ed8dd)